Another Angry Voice

 Another Angry Voice (AAV) is a British left-wing political blog written by Thomas G. Clark, established in 2010.
 It has regularly criticised the Conservative government and strongly supported the Labour Party leadership of Jeremy Corbyn.
+The blog, previously hosted on BlogSpot, moved to Substack in July 2023.

 Launch

 Clark started the blog because he "enjoy[ed] demolishing pathetic arguments" and has been a strong critic of right-wing media.

 2017 general election

 The blog became increasingly popular during 2017, when it supported the Labour Party.
 The blog's popularity has been associated with the rise of other independent left-wing blogs launched in response to the lack of left-wing voices in mainstream news.
 Posts in 2017 attracted over 1.5 million views.
 A BBC report said that its popularity, along with that of similar blogs, could no longer be ignored.
 The growth of left-wing blogs has been cited as an explanation for why the Conservative Party's winning margin in the 2017 election was lower than many predicted.

 An article in the blog, detailing policies proposed by Corbyn that Clark believed most people would agree with, went viral and was one of the most-reposted pieces in the run up to the 2017 election.
 It was shared over 100,000 times on social media and it, along with two other stories, were more popular than any contemporary news reports in The Guardian and BBC News for that week.
 Clark subsequently said his most popular posts at this time were those criticising the BBC.
 Another popular story was a suggestion to field "Unity" expert candidates in the 2017 election, such as an NHS doctor against health secretary Jeremy Hunt.
 At one point during the election campaign, Clark was writing around 20 hours a day.
 He has said that several people have written to him about beginning to support Labour after reading the blog.